liwuqiong/liwuqiong.github.io/_posts/2023-11/2023-11-13-Start Chinese Blog.md

 ---
 layout: post
-title:
+title: Start Chinese Blog
-tags: []
+tags: [planning, blogging, focus, chinese]
 ---

 I decide to step forward on my content creation(i.e. project A3).

 No more planning from the top.
-Just start from the ground.
+Just start [from the ground](http://baidu.com).

 Daily blog is the very start.
 I document my progress and thoughts in detail.
 And it's on the domain liwuqiong.com.